Skip to main content

 The design of a new surgical technique, minimally invasive in nature, allows eliminating the cause of the disease by sectioning the filum terminale. the mortality and morbidity rates of conventional treatments are thus it eliminated.
 According to our research, the incidence rate of this condition is more than 20% of the world population and the lack of information about it hinders a correct and immediate diagnosis.

-Arnold-Chiari I SYNDROME
+ARNOLD-CHIARI I SYNDROME

 CONGENITAL DESCENT OF THE CEREBELLAR TONSILS (DCT)